-Ta able 4-1: Fair Housing Actions Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics categories were showed higher percentages of denied loans than loans originated.
-According to the data, applicants who reported white were, on average, more likely to be approved for a loan than another race or ethnicity.
-Access to Opportunity The majority of the City of Newport Beach is classified as a high opportunity zone.
+Table 4-1: Fair Housing Actions Identified Fair Housing Issue Local Contributing Factors Geographic Target City Actions Priority Timeline and Metrics Access to Opportunity The majority of the City of Newport Beach is classified as a high opportunity zone.
 This indicates a high level of relative opportunities that people can achieve as well as a high level of relative opportunities that Newport Beach provides.
 While most of the census tracts within the City are areas of high opportunity, there are two census tracts identifying as low opportunity.
-Together these areas contain 86 sites which Citywide w/ focus on two census tracts in the following locations: 1.
+Together these areas contain 86 sites which accommodate 1,941 potential units designated intended to meet the City's RHNA for lower-income units (shown in Section 3: Housing Resources and outlined in Appendix B).
+Citywide w/ focus on two census tracts in the following locations: 1.
 In the West Newport Focus Area adjacent to Hoag Hospital 2.
-In the Airport To help address this issue, the City will take the following actions: Conduct two public workshops for residents of the two census tracts identifying as lower opportunity; Collaborate with the Chamber of Commerce to disseminate economic opportunity through entrepreneurship, job training on the City's website; Maintain and promote the City's Business Ambassador Program to local residents as a way to support local businesses and entrepreneurship; and Timeline(s): Within the first half of the planning period, the City will conduct two public workshops on entrepreneurship and job training.
+In the Airport Focus Area, adjacent to John Wayne Airport To help address this issue, the City will take the following actions: Conduct two public workshops for residents of the two census tracts identifying as lower opportunity; Collaborate with the Chamber of Commerce to disseminate economic opportunity through entrepreneurship, job training on the City's website; Maintain and promote the City's Business Ambassador Program to local residents as a way to support local businesses and entrepreneurship; and Provide direct contact to residents within the lower opportunity census tracts via mailers or other means including social media to invite them to workshop.
+Timeline(s): Within the first half of the planning period, the City will conduct two public workshops on entrepreneurship and job training.
 Evaluative Metric(s): 1.
 The City will improve upon its existing Business Ambassador Program and will seek to assist at least 35-45 persons annually with establishing their own business opportunities; and 2.
-The Business Ambassador Program will be advertised within the lower-opportunity census tracts with a goal
+The Business Ambassador Program will be advertised within the lower-opportunity census tracts with a goal of reaching at least 50% of affected the households. outlined in Appendix B ).